 - Diabetic retinopathy: and its complications: In patients with an unusually long duration of diabetes, progressive changes may take place in the retina with collection of fluid and blood in the retina that may impair vision.
 Since the incidence of diabetes increases with age, this condition usually reflects in the elderly.
 Even though good breakthrough has been achieved in control of the condition, the best treatment remains in early detection and strict control of diabetes.

-- Vascular Occlusions: This group of diseases (retinal vein occlusion, retinal artery occlusion and ischemic optic neuropathy) usually present with a sudden onset decrease in vision following a cessation of blood flow in the important blood vessels in the eye.
+- Vascular occlusions of the eye: This group of diseases (retinal vein occlusion, retinal artery occlusion and ischemic optic neuropathy) usually present with a sudden onset decrease in vision following a cessation of blood flow in the important blood vessels in the eye.
 Prolonged poorly controlled hypertension, blood sugar and cholesterol predispose to such conditions.

 - Floaters: Floaters are characterised by presence of seeing small dots/ black spots in front of the eye.
 These are more often seen in a well lit room.
 Floaters often are normal, but can sometimes indicate a more serious eye problem, such as retinal detachment, especially if they are accompanied by light flashes.